spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

     </int-kafka:outbound-channel-adapter>
 ```

-The key aspect in this configuration is the producer-context-ref which points to a Kafka Producer context
-that contains all the producer configuration for all the topics that this adapter is expected to handle.
+The key aspect in this configuration is the producer-context-ref.
+Producer context contains all the producer configuration for all the topics that this adapter is expected to handle.
-More on this is given below.
-The channel that we defined earlier is configured with the adapter and therefore
+A channel in which messages are arriving is configured with the adapter and therefore
 any message sent to that channel will be handled by this adapter.
 You can also configure a poller depending on the
 type of channel that you use.
-In this case, since we use a queue based channel we specify a poller in the configuration.
+For example, in the above configuration, we use a queue based channel
-This poller will poll the queue using a given task executor.
-If no task executor is given, the default task executor will be used.
-If no messages are available in the queue it will timeout immediately because of the receive-timeout configuration
+and thus a poller is configured with a task executor.
+If no messages are available in the queue it will timeout immediately because of
-and poll again with a delay of 1 second.
+the receive-timeout configuration.
+Then it will poll again with a delay of 1 second.

 Producer context is at the heart of the kafka outbound adapter.
-Here is an example of how you may configure one.
+Here is an example of how it is configured.

 ```xml
     <int-kafka:producer-context id="kafkaProducerContext">